SeerLite/advent-of-code-2021/README.md

 ## Dec 17
 * Finally completed day 6 part 2.
 That was the hardest one yet, and I'm still not completely sure about the math I set up in there but it works!
 And it's fast!
 I'm so proud of myself :)
+* I went to read the more popular solutions on /r/adventofcode and now I feel incredibly stupid for not figuring their way (by working with the counts of the fishes).
+Well, I guess that's a lesson on thinking a little more outside the box.
+Still proud of my solution :) Only saw one other that did it similarly (though unlike me they actually knew what they were doing)